Elite-Centennial/ue-style-guide/README.md

 <a name="1.2.6"></a>
 ### 1.2.6 Textures

+> It is worth noting that our organization won't be dealing with textures a lot.
+Therefore, there is no need to change the name of all texture assets that we import to be in line with this.

 | Asset Type              | Prefix     | Suffix     | Notes                            |
 | ----------------------- | ---------- | ---------- | -------------------------------- |
 | Texture                 | T_         |            |                                  |